ems-project/EMSCommonBundle/doc/twig.md

 Note: When using custom selection of pii, make sure that no HTML tags are present inside the pii span.

 Note: the custom selection pii span is only present in the backend.
-The obfuscation method removes the span tag from the code that is send to the browser.
+The obfuscation method removes the span tag from the code that is sent to the browser.

 ## ems_html_encode